 Phase 3: Luteal Phase

-The third phase is called the luteal phase which happens after ovulation has occurred and typically lasts around two weeks until you get your period again.
-During this time, progesterone levels continue to increase while estrogen levels start decreasing as the body prepares itself for menstruation.
+The third phase is called the luteal phase, which occurs after ovulation and typically lasts around two weeks until you get your period again.
+During this time, progesterone levels continue to increase while estrogen levels decrease as the body prepares for menstruation.

-TIP: Many women experience mood swings or premenstrual symptoms during this time due to these hormonal changes so it’s important to prioritise self-care activities such as yoga, meditation, getting plenty of restful sleep, eating nutritious meals, etc.
+TIP: Many experience mood swings or premenstrual symptoms during this time due to these hormonal changes, so it’s important to prioritise self-care activities such as yoga, meditation, getting plenty of restful sleep, eating nutritious meals, etc.

 Phase 4: Menstruation

-Finally, we have the fourth phase which is known as the menstrual phase or period which usually lasts between 3-7 days depending on your individual cycle length.
-This is when the uterus sheds its lining in preparation for a potential pregnancy if conception occurred during ovulation stage.
+Finally, we have the fourth phase, which is known as the menstrual phase or period, which usually lasts between 3-7 days depending on your individual cycle length.
+This is when the uterus sheds its lining in preparation for a potential pregnancy if conception occurs during the ovulation stage.

 TIP: You can help alleviate any cramps or other discomforts associated with periods by taking over-the-counter medications like ibuprofen or directly applying heating pads/hot water bottles over the area that hurts to provide temporary relief from pain or cramping sensations caused by menstrual cycles.

-Additionally, lifestyle choices such as excessive caffeine intake or inadequate sleep may also result in irregular cycles.
-It's important to consult with your doctor if you notice any drastic changes to rule out other underlying issues which may need separate treatment.
+Additionally, lifestyle choices such as excessive caffeine intake or inadequate sleep may result in irregular cycles.
+If you notice any drastic changes, consult with your doctor to rule out other underlying issues that may need separate treatment.

-Overall, it's essential to pay attention to your body's natural rhythms so you know when something is off--it could just be part of the normal ebb and flow but understanding what a healthy menstrual cycle looks like is key!
-If anything seems out of sorts, then seek medical advice so you can get back on track faster.
+It's essential to pay attention to your body's natural rhythms, so you know when something is off--it could just be part of the normal ebb and flow, but understanding what a healthy menstrual cycle looks like is key!
+If anything seems out of sorts, seek medical advice to get back on track faster.